Cornell-Tech-PAML-Course-2023/0-paml-preliminaries/README.md

 > **Note**: if you don't like Anaconda for some reason, then you can install Python 3 and use pip to install the required libraries manually (this is not recommended, unless you really know what you are doing).
 I recommend using Python 3.8, since some libs don't support Python 3.9 or 3.10 yet.

 ## Start Jupyter
-You're almost there!
-You just need to register the `tf2` conda environment to Jupyter.
 The notebooks in this project will default to the environment named `python3`, so it's best to register this environment using the name `python3` (if you prefer to use another name, you will have to select it in the "Kernel > Change kernel..." menu in Jupyter every time you open a notebook):

     $ python3 -m ipykernel install --user --name=python3